tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-bindings-sendgrid.md

 }
 ```

-A [konfigurációs](#configuration) a szakasz ismerteti ezeket a tulajdonságokat.
+A [konfigurációs](#configuration) szakasz mutatja be ezeket a tulajdonságokat.

-A C# parancsfájl kód itt látható:
+Íme a C#-szkriptkódot:

 ```csharp
 #r "SendGrid"